[Updated July 2020]

 What do all the camera terms really mean?

-Here’s a reputable online reference for all the terms you may come across on a potential camera:
+If anything above seems confusing, here’s a reputable online reference for all the terms you may come across on a potential camera:

 But hey, what’s most important…